-Check the account history of the source.
-Two red flags are: the number of posts and how long the account has been active.
-If it claims to be a well know source(like CNN or CBS) and only has a few posts in its history that is a clue.
-If it's a well know source and the account has only been active a short time that is another red flag.
+If the claims to be a well know source (like CNN or CBS) and only has a few posts in its history, that is a red flag.
+If it's a well know source and the account has only been active a short time, that is another red flag.

 When reading news and searching online, consumers experience the "filter bubble."
 The filter bubble is formed by websites and search engines that personalize the content you see, like news and search results.
-Results you get are personalized based on factors, like location and past clicks.
+The results you get are personalized based on factors, like location and past clicks.
 It means you may not see the same results as others.
 Eli Pariser coined the term.

 The Filter Bubble and Google